LGN520/farreach-public/README_for_Bmv2.md

 </br>

 - Step 4: launch servers and clients with server rotation
-	- Under {main client}, run `bash scriptsbmv2/remote/test_server_rotation.sh`
+	- Under host machine run `bash scriptsbmv2/remote/test_server_rotation.sh`
 		- Phase 1: test_server_rotation.sh invokes `scriptsbmv2/remote/test_server_rotation_p1.sh` to run the first iteration (the bottleneck partition is deployed into {first server})
 		- Phase 2: test_server_rotation.sh invokes `scriptsbmv2/remote/test_server_rotation_p2.sh` to run the ith iteration (the bottleneck partition is deployed into {first server}, and the ith non-bottleneck partition is deployed into {second server}), where 1 <= i <= {server rotation scale}-1
-	- Under {main client}, perform a single iteration for each failed iteration if any
+	-Under host machine, perform a single iteration for each failed iteration if any
 		- If strid=server-x is missed, run `bash scriptsbmv2/remote/test_server_rotation_p1.sh 1`
 		- If strid=server-x-y is missed, run: `bash scriptsbmv2/remote/test_server_rotation_p2.sh 1 y`